 There will be different college-led and student-led events throughout the year to celebrate diversity, different faiths or nationalities, as well as to welcome family members of students on various occasions.
 Early in Michaelmas Term, the College will arrange a number of sessions on ‘Life in the UK’ led by students and the Academic Office.
 The College will also provide informal drop-in sessions in the common room for students who want to have a friendly face to talk about how they are adapting to student life in Oxford.

-The Graduate Student Committee will include at least one Equality and Diversity representative who will help champion ways to ensure Reuben College resources, events and initiatives are inclusive and accessible to all our students.
+The Graduate Student Committee includes Equality and Diversity representatives who will help champion ways to ensure Reuben College resources, events and initiatives are inclusive and accessible to all our students.

 All staff, Fellows and Senior Officers of the College are obliged to complete annual training on Implicit Bias and Equality and Diversity.